calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowlge.md

 What is Computer Science Pedagogy
 ---------------------------------

-* National Curriculum
-    * > high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world
-    * > able to use, and express themselves and develop their ideas through, information and communication technology

 https://teachcomputing.org/pedagogy

 * [Pedagogy in teaching Computer Science in schools: A Literature Review](https://royalsociety.org/~/media/policy/projects/computing-education/literature-review-pedagogy-in-teaching.pdf) 2017 Jane Waite QMUL + Kings College London